datalayer-courses/python-text-mining-intro/README.md

 1. Introduction
    1. Some definitions
-   2. Use cases
+   2. NLP use cases
-   3. Challenges of NLP
+   3. NLP challenges
    4. Python packages
 2. Introduction to regular expressions
    1. Theory